Some call it rustic. We call it refined.

 like creases you burnish on old saddles or boots.

 Character Wood Floors compliment many Styles

 Much like skirt lengths, character grade floors are appropriate and beautiful in any setting.

 Reclaimed wood suppliers create their own classifications of them in their own grades or Styles.

 Whole Log Lumber proudly shares with you here their Carolina Character Reclaimed Flooring

-In describing the words > character and > rustic, a challenge it’s been how to use
+In describing the words ” character” and “rustic,” a challenge is how to use

-And beauty is truly in the beholder indeed.
+Beauty is truly in the beholder’s eyes, indeed.